naivros/Phishing-Research/README.md

 ### Future Considerations:
  - This script could be tied to an API to assess if these Domains are available, and evaluate a heuristic "trustworthiness score" against a cost matrix to optimize the purchase of your domains.
+ - Further consideration, this would require a rotating proxy to retrieve any amount of meaningful data from a single resource, or dynamic querying of multiple platforms simultaneously with contextual switching.
+Possible, but hard to implement in a "free method".

 # RTLO and LTRO Generator
  - Insert a filename, and the file extension you would like to spoof.